mochidev/MDAboutControllerDemo/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-EleMints, the ELeMints Icon, Mochi Dev, and the Mochi Development logo are copyright Mochi Development, Inc.
+EleMints, the EleMints Icon, Mochi Dev, and the Mochi Development logo are copyright Mochi Development, Inc.

 Also, it'd be super awesome if you left in the credit line generated